haxetink/tink_template/README.md

 This library adds compile time support for a `haxe.Template` like string based template language.
 Using it, templates always end up as actual methods on Haxe classes.
 Think of it as a superset of Haxe, that makes concatenating strings particularly easy.
 It is still statically typed and supports using, macros and what not.

+## Modes

-The library supports a number of modes:
+The library supports two modes:

-1. mtt: This is practically a legacy mode (although admittedly it is what I have been using for the past 2 years) aiming to be rather close to `haxe.Template` using `::` to designate template statements and allowing `foreach` loops
+1. mtt (Motion Twin Template): This is practically a legacy mode (although admittedly it is what I have been using for the past 2 years) aiming to be rather close to `haxe.Template` using `::` to designate template statements and allowing `foreach` loops
-2. hbt: A mode similar to handlebars designating statements between `{{` and `}}`
+2. tt (Tink Template): A mode similar to handlebars designating statements between `(:` and `:)`.
+That's right, a template language based on smileys.
+How cool is that? :)
-3. phx: A mode similar to PHP designating statements between `<?` and `?>`

-The mode is ordinarily determined by template file extension.
+The mode is determined by template file extension.

+### Custom modes

+Other modes can be added with `--macro tink.Template.use('ext1,ext2,ext3', 'beginStatement', 'endStatement', allowForeach)`.
+While this can easily be mistaken for an opportunity to obsess over syntax, it mostly for these uses:

+1. Use `tink_template` on other file extensions, e.g. with `--macro tink.Template.use('html', '::', '::', true)` to simply get the mtt syntax in html files.
+2. Use different delimiters, because they have a meaning in the language you are generating (you could have templates that create templates for example)
+3. Make it a bit less tedious to consume other syntax, e.g. with `--macro tink.Template.use('stache', '<?hhp', '?>', true)` to hhp templates.

 # Usage